 16.4.
-Here it is also pertinent to highlight that the Authority pursuant to Section 47 of the NEPRA Act, elicited public opinion on the NEPRA (Prosumer) Regulations, whereby, changes in both the methodology and rate for the units being exported by a Distributed Generator (DG), are being proposed.
+Here it is also pertinent to highlight that the Authority has elicited public opinion on the NEPRA (Prosumer) Regulations, whereby, changes in both the methodology and rate for the units being exported by a Distributed Generator (DG), are being proposed.

 16.5.
-The Authority therefore considers it appropriate to review the quantum of fixed charges to be levied on Net Metering Consumers, once the aforementioned studies are completed, and upon notification of the NEPRA (Prosumer) Regulations; including finalization of the methodology and rate for units exported by such consumers.
+The Authority therefore considers it appropriate to review the quantum of fixed charges to be levied on Net Metering Consumers, once the aforementioned studies are completed, and also once the NEPRA (Prosumer) Regulations are notified / changes in the current methodology and rate of units exported are finalized.
 Therefore, for the purpose of instant determination, the Authority has decided not to make any changes in this regard.